mmajerni/kamelet-catalog/test/postgresql/README.md

 - Expose the database service on a given target port

 *Scenario*
-- Configure and create the Kamelet binding that uses the sink (timer to postgresql sink)
+- Configure and create the Pipe that uses the sink (timer to postgresql sink)
 - Wait for the Camel K integration to start
 - Query the PostgreSQL database and verify the result set

 *Cleanup*
-- Delete the Kamelet binding
+- Delete the Pipe
 - Delete the PostgreSQL database

 ## Installation